Code-Institute-Submissions/cfconor-You-For-Coffee/README.md

 ### Table of Contents Layout

 The table of contents used in this readme was heavily inspired by the example given in the Code Institute videos for this module, as I felt they covered all the requirements for a solid readme design.

+### Colour Palette

+The colour palette was heavily inspired by the great website [coolors.co](https://coolors.co/), which provided some great examples of colours that worked well together, to help find the theme that was suitable for the site.